Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: Introduction

 \subsection{Notation}

 With $X= (G, \mF)$ we mean that $X= V(s) \subset G$, for a general global section $s \in H^0(G, \mF)$.
 With $\Gr(k,n)$ we mean the Grassmannian of $k$-dimensional subspace in a $n$-dimensional complex vector space.
-We denote with $\mQ$ its (universal) rank 4 quotient bundle.
+We denote with $\mU$ its rank $k$ tautological bundle, $\mQ$ its rank $n-k$ quotient bundle. $V_n$ denotes a $n$-dimensional complex vector space.
 All varieties are assumed to be smooth and projective.